python-discord/code-jam-6-qualifier/README.md

     - Timestamps with a timezone are relative to the UTC
       - Supported formats are `Z`, `±hh:mm`, `±hhmm` and `±hh`

+### Code Style & Readability
+While not a hard requirement, we will take code style and readability into account when judging submissions for both the qualifier as well as the code jam itself.
+Please try to keep your code readable for yourself and others, and try to comply with [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+To check if your code follows PEP 8, we will use a tool called [flake8](http://flake8.pycqa.org/en/latest/) configured with a maximum line length of 100.
+If you want to run flake8 yourself, you can use `flake8 --max-line-length=100 /path/to/code` to run it with the same settings as we will use.
+(Note: you will need to [install flake8](http://flake8.pycqa.org/en/latest/index.html#installation) first.)

 ## Examples
+Here are a few examples of a `parse_iso8601` function in action.
+Obviously, these examples do not cover all of the requirements, so make sure to test your function comprehensively with test cases of your own before submitting it.

 ```py
 >>> parse_iso8601("2019-12-16")
 datetime.datetime(2019, 12, 16, 0, 0)